donthamon/Earth.IO/README.md

 -

 {API}
-Welcome to the Rat Installer - Powered by Docker {/API}
+Welcome to the Rat Installer - Powered by Windows {/API}